Suicide and suicidal behavior

 - Losing interest in activities they used to enjoy

-- Performing self-destructive behaviors, such as heavily drinking alcohol, using illegal drugs, or cutting their body
+- Self-destructive behaviors, such as heavily drinking alcohol, using illegal drugs, or cutting their body

 - They believe nothing will help